georgtree/argparse/README.md

 accept `args` (i.e. any number of arguments), then can call `argparse` to perform the real argument parsing.

 In addition to Tcl command argument parsing, `argparse` is suitable for command line argument parsing, operating on the value of the `::argv` global variable.
+To use it with `argparse`, you should provide `argv` as an argument to procedure after definition.

 `argparse` may be applied to a variety of special purposes beyond standard argument parsing.
 For example, `argparse` can parse custom variadic data structures formatted as lists of switches and/or parameters of a highly dynamic nature.